omegaui/omegaide/README.md

 Omega IDE has a very small download size.

-It has a beautiful text editor with code folding (thanks to rsyntaxtextarea).
+It has a beautiful text editor with code folding, thanks to [rsyntaxtextarea](https://github.com/bobbylight/RSyntaxTextArea).

+The Default Swing Components use the [FlatLaf Layer](https://www.formdev.com/flatlaf)

-It tries to reassemble a material look so that it is easy to adapt the customized UI.
+It tries to reassemble a material look so that it is easy to adapt the highly customized UI.

+The credit of having meaningful and beautiful icons goes to [icons8.com](https://icons8.com)

 **It has a elegant UI filled with custom components(have a look at sources at src/omega/comp).**